phpearth/docs/security/configuration.md

 );
 ```

-## Configuration stored in the database
+## Configuration Stored in the Database

 Some configuration values that often change or are meant to be changed by
 non-developers, can be defined in the database so they can be easily changed over